Lu Shaye

-Lu Shaye (卢沙野; born October 1964) is a Chinese diplomat currently serving as the Special Representative of the Chinese Government for European Affairs since February 2025.
+Lu Shaye (卢沙野; born October 1964) is a Chinese diplomat who has served as the Special Representative of the Chinese Government for European Affairs since February 2025.

 Lu previously served as Ambassador of China to France and to Monaco from 2019 to 2025, as Ambassador of China to Canada from 2017 to 2019, and as Ambassador of China to Senegal from 2006 to 2009.
 Lu is known as a prominent wolf warrior diplomat, with combative remarks during his ambassadorship in France.
 He joined the Chinese foreign service in 1987 after graduating from college.

 Early life

 Lu Shaye was born in Nanjing, Jiangsu, in October 1964.
 He is a native of Yueqing, Zhejiang.
 He attended the Nanjing Foreign Language School for high school, where he learnt to speak French and English.
 In 1982, he went to the China Foreign Affairs University for college.

 Career

 Lu Shaye began his foreign service career in 1987 as a staff member at the Ministry of Foreign Affairs of China (MFA).
 From 1988 to 1991, he was posted to the Embassy of China in the Republic of Guinea, where he served as a staff member and attaché.
 Upon returning to China, he worked in the MFA Department of African Affairs from 1991 to 1999, advancing through various positions, including attaché, third secretary, deputy division director, first secretary, and division director.

 Between 1999 and 2001, Lu was appointed as a counselor in the MFA Department of African Affairs.
 He then served as a counselor at the Embassy of China in the French Republic from 2001 to 2003.
 After returning from France, he served as Deputy Director-General of the MFA Department of African Affairs, from 2003 to 2005.

 From 2005 to 2009, Lu served as the Ambassador of China to Senegal, overseeing diplomatic relations between the two countries.
 He then returned to Beijing, where he led the MFA Department of African Affairs as Director-General from 2009 to 2014.

 From 2014 to 2015, Lu briefly transitioned to a domestic role as Vice Mayor of the city of Wuhan, Hubei Province.
 In 2015, he was later recalled to Beijing and was appointed Director-General of the Policy Research Bureau at the Office of the Central Leading Group for Foreign Affairs.

 Lu resumed his diplomatic career in 2016 when he was appointed Ambassador of China to Canada, serving until 2019.
 He then took on a key European diplomatic post as Ambassador of China to France and to Monaco, a position he held until February 2025.
 He also served as member of the 14th National Committee of the Chinese People's Political Consultative Conference (2023–2028) from the Friendship with Foreign Countries Sector.

 In February 2025, Lu was appointed as the Special Representative of the Chinese Government for European Affairs.